Shouree/storm-http-framework/doc/02-Storm/01-Type_system.md

 ---------------------

 Storm supports function overriding in classes and actors.
-Overriding functions causes vtable-based dispatch to be used, but unlike eg. C++, Storm will keep track of where the vtable is required and only use it if it is really necessary.
+Overriding functions causes vtable-based dispatch to be used, but unlike e.g. C++, Storm will keep track of where the vtable is required and only use it if it is really necessary.
 Thus, you will not pay the cost of overriding functions unless you use it.

 A function in a derived class does not have to match a function in the parent class exactly.
-It is possible to accept wider types (ie. less specific) in the derived class.
+It is possible to accept wider types (i.e. less specific) in the derived class.
 However, this means a function could override two functions in a parent class, which is not allowed.
 This happens if, for example, the parent class contains the functions `add(Str)` and `add(Url)`, and the derived class contains the function `add(Object)`.
 However, if the parent class would also contain an exact match,